Scout Bio’s mission: to harness the genetic revolution transforming human medicine to deliver the future of veterinary medicine

 About Scout Bio

-Scout Bio is a biotechnology company focused on revolutionizing pet medicine by delivering a pipeline of one-time therapeutics for major chronic pet health conditions.
-Scout Bio’s therapeutics are designed to induce long-term expression of therapeutic proteins in pet patients using AAV vector technology.
-Scout Bio has an exclusive research and development collaboration with the University of Pennsylvania’s Gene Therapy Program.
-Scout Bio’s innovative partnerships build on a 20-year history with AAV leaders and is complemented by Scout Bio’s global leaders in gene therapy research and development.
+Scout Bio is a biotechnology company revolutionizing pet medicine by delivering a pipeline of monoclonal antibodies and one-time AAV gene therapies for chronic animal health conditions.
+Scout Bio’s therapies are designed to induce long-term expression of therapeutic proteins using AAV vector technology.
+Scout Bio has a research and development collaboration with the University of Pennsylvania’s Gene Therapy Program, a leader in the field of genetic medicine research.
 Scout Bio is a private company headquartered in Philadelphia, Pennsylvania.
 For more information, see www.scoutbio.co

 For further information, please contact: